 A family member or friend may ask you to co-sign a loan for them—to get a house, buy a car, get a credit card, or rent an apartment.
 Because you care about the person and your credit rating is good enough to qualify, you agree.
 In an ideal situation, the person you co-signed for makes all the payments on time, abides by the agreement, and the loan is paid off with no hiccups.

 Another possibility is that this family member or friend defaults on the payments.
 Worse, you may not find out that the loan has gone into default until the account is severely delinquent and a lump sum is needed to get caught up again.

 Such a delinquency will show up on your credit report and affect your credit.
 You are held just as liable for the loan as the person you co-signed for.
 You will not only have to assume the payments but deal with your lowered credit at the same time.

 When you co-sign a loan, you’re not merely offering up your credit history for approval purposes.
 You’re agreeing to assume responsibility for the debt if the other person cannot make the payments.

 Because you're agreeing to be responsible for the loans you co-signed, you face all the consequences of missed payments or loan defaults.
 It's the same as if you'd defaulted on a loan you took out on your own.

 Because you are liable for the loan payments, your credit is also at risk.
 Any loans and credit cards you’ve co-signed for will be listed on your credit report.
-Late payments will be listed and included in your credit score.
+Also, late payments will be listed and included in your credit score.
 The fact that you only co-signed for the loan doesn’t matter.